Back To CourseHistory 102: Western Civilization II

 The Battle of Tannenberg was fought between the Russian Second Army and the German Eighth Army from August 26-30, 1914.
 This Eastern Front battle resulted in a decisive defeat for the Russians, who were led by General Alexander Samsonov.
 Samsonov's plan was to invade East Prussia, with the help of General Paul von Rennenkampf's First Army.
 Initially, things were going well for the Russians.
 They held a 2:1 numeric superiority.
 Under General Maximilian von Prittwitz, the Germans were retreating.

 The German high command determined this was unacceptable and replaced Prittwitz with Generals Erich Ludendorff and Paul von Hindenburg.
-Under their leadership, the Germans went on the offensive and encircled the Russian Eighth Army.
-The complete destruction of the Eighth Army handicapped Russia's ability to wage effective war in Prussia for the next year.
+Under their leadership, the Germans went on the offensive and encircled the Russian Second Army.
+The complete destruction of the Second Army handicapped Russia's ability to wage effective war in Prussia for the next year.
 So significant was this loss that General Alexander Samsonov committed suicide.
 Generals Erich Ludendorff and Paul von Hindenburg emerged from the battle as national heroes.

 Two important factors led to a decisive German victory at Tannenberg.
 Firstly, the Germans were able to intercept messages between Russian Generals Rennenkampf and Samsonov, and therefore anticipate their maneuvers.
 Secondly, the Germans excelled in transporting men and supplies via rail.
 The Battle of Tannenberg was thus an early indicator of the role rapid troop movements would play.